 We extracted the reference list from all complexity articles and used it to build a co-citation network, seeking to identify broad trends within the study of ecological complexity.
 Co-citation networks describe the number of times a reference was cited alongside others, and how often these were co-occurring in the reference lists.
-Analysis of co-citation networks has been proposed as a tool to enhance transdisciplinary research because it allows identifying key articles that act as bridges between (sub)disciplines, as well as groups of authors focusing on similar research topics (147, 148)(147, 148).
-We identify these clusters in an unsupervised way using a Louvain clustering optimization, a greedy optimization algorithm often used in network analyses due to its fast computation time and performance (149)(149).
+Analysis of co-citation networks has been proposed as a tool to enhance transdisciplinary research because it allows identifying key articles that act as bridges between (sub)disciplines, as well as groups of authors focusing on similar research topics (147, 148).
+We identify these clusters in an unsupervised way using a Louvain clustering optimization, a greedy optimization algorithm often used in network analyses due to its fast computation time and performance (149).
 This way, we let clusters emerge without imposing a fixed number of clusters a priori.

 References

 1. R. Rosen, Complexity as a system property.
 Int.
 J. Gen. Syst.
-3, 227–232 (1977).R.
-Rosen, Complexity as a system property.
-Int.
-J. Gen. Syst.
 3, 227–232 (1977).